Car Insurance for Minivans

 How Much Is Car Insurance for a Minivan?

-The average cost of car insurance for a minivan is $159 per month for a full coverage policy and $78 per month for a minimum coverage policy.
-Minivans cost less to insure than many other vehicle types.
-They're built for safety and family use, making them less risky to cover.
+Car insurance for a minivan costs $159 per month on average for a full coverage policy and $78 per month for minimum coverage.
+Minivans cost less to insure than many other vehicle types because they're built for safety and family use, reducing coverage risk.

 Minivan Insurance Costs by Make and Model